F0RSV1NNA/SoD-Routines/README.md

 hit max level so i can add combustion + proc logic\
 Add blizzard smart AOE for 3+ units/enemies\
 sort out player,unit,enemy on if statements\

+#Priest

+## Working :

+not even fucking close.

+## to do.

+a ton.\

+### to use either spec you must remove the parent folder, like removing the priest folder otherwise they will double load...